MacBook Pro trackpad not working? Here’s how to fix it

 While you're in the Trackpad settings, you'll notice that Force Click is turned on by default.
 Force Click lets you press and apply more pressure on the trackpad to trigger a click.
 It's Apple's ingenious way to let you preview information or access information in certain apps.

-3. Reset Trackpad
+3. Reset trackpad preferences

-Still facing problems after readjusting the trackpad’s configuration?
-Perform a complete Macbook Pro trackpad reset.
+Still facing problems after readjusting the trackpad's configuration?
+Perform a complete MacBook Pro trackpad reset.
 Sounds intimidating, but worry not.
-Resetting a Mac’s trackpad simply means restoring the device’s configuration to the factory defaults.
+Resetting a Mac's trackpad simply means restoring the device's configuration to the factory defaults.

 Depending on your Mac version, resetting the trackpad works differently.
-Here’s how to reset the trackpad on a Mac with an M2 chip.

-• Delete both files.
+- Delete both files.

-• Restart your MacBook.
+- Restart your Mac.

 What you've done is removing the trackpad's property files that might have been corrupted.
 Upon restarting, your Mac will replace them with new files.

-1. Go to Apple > System Settings > Trackpad.
+- System Settings > Trackpad.

 Your trackpad is now configured to its original settings and, hopefully, is functional again.

-4. Reset NVRAM or PRAM
+4. Reset NVRAM or PRAM (Intel-based MacBooks)

 Despite restoring the trackpad's settings, it might still fail to function correctly.
 If that's the case, you can try resetting your Mac's NVRAM and PRAM.
 Both are temporary memory storage that the trackpad uses to operate.
 If the underlying data is corrupted, the trackpad cannot function.